 Equity Awards (including Stock Options, Restricted Shares and Restricted Stock Units).
 During 2005, no stock options were awarded to employees or others under our current 1996 Plan.
-During 2005, we granted restricted shares and restricted stock units to our employees representing a total of 69,855 shares of Common Stock.
+During 2005, we granted restricted shares and restricted stock units to our employees representing a total of 68,730 shares of Common Stock.
 Typically, restricted shares and restricted stock units vest in equal annual installments over three years.
-As of March 31, 2006, approximately 563,000 shares remain available for new awards under the 1996 Plan.
-The proposed 2006 Long-Term Incentive Plan, if approved by shareholders, provides that the total number of shares reserved and available to be granted as equity awards, including restricted shares, restricted stock units, options and other equity-based awards under the proposed Plan and the 1996 Plan, may not exceed [10%] of the Company's total outstanding shares of Common Stock, on a fully diluted basis.
+As of December 31, 2005, approximately 981,000 shares remain available for new awards under the 1996 Plan.
+During the first quarter of 2006, awards consisting of approximately 440,000 restricted stock units were granted to officers and other employees, as a result of which approximately 541,000 shares currently remain available under the 1996 Plan.
+The proposed 2006 Long-Term Incentive Plan, if approved by shareholders, provides that, subject to adjustment upon certain corporate transactions or events, a maximum of 4,750,000 shares of Common Stock are reserved and available to be granted as equity awards, including stock options, shares of restricted stock, phantom shares, dividend equivalent rights and other equity-based awards under the 2006 Plan (including shares that would have been otherwise issuable under the 1996 Plan).